 Ignacy Historic Mine.
 Rybnik (PL)

-Lage Brickworks LWL Industrial Museum.
+Lage Brickworks LWL Museum.
 Lage (D)

 Le Bois du Cazier World Heritage Site.
 Marcinelle (B)

 Museum of Filigree.
 Gondomar (PT)

 Museum Nord.
 Narvik (N)

 Old Mine Science and Art Centre.
 Wałbrzych (PL)

 Officine Reggiane Historical Archive.
 Reggio Emilia (I)

 PJSC "Arcelor Mittal Kryvyi Rih" Open Air Museum of Mining Equipment.
 Kryvyi Rih (UA)